 SmartDNS works for geo-restricted content such as Netflix, Pandora or even to watch Hulu in China.
 It spoofs your location in order to bypass restrictions on the provider end (because of licensing agreements).

 However, since YouTube is actively blocked in China, SmartDNS won’t help.
+To unblock YouTube in China, you will need to use a reliable VPN service.
 You’ll have to use a VPN.

 For a while, I used to upload incredible travel videos to YouTube on my FarWestChina YouTube Travel Channel (check it out…they’re awesome videos!).